anoopj/anoopj.github.io/_posts/2015-03-28-hadoop-dus-human-readable.md

 ---

-The `du` command in Hadoop 0.20-x version prints out the file sizes in bytes and do not have an option for a human-readable output like the Unix `du` command.
+The `du` command in Hadoop 0.20-x version prints out the file sizes in bytes and do not have an option for a "human-readable" output like the Unix `du` command (i.e. file sizes in units like Kilobyte, Megabyte, Gigabyte, Terabyte etc).

 I looked around and this feature supposedly went in a long time ago as part of [HADOOP-4861](https://issues.apache.org/jira/browse/HADOOP-4861), but it